sanishsuwal7/devPortfolio/content/assets/projects/movingday/overview.mdx

 # Web Stack and Explanation

-To maximize my learning-to-production ratio, I wanted to have a **javascript-based** stack.
+To maximize my learning-to-production ratio, I wanted to have a **JavaScript-based** stack.
 I chose **React** for the fronted because I was already familiar with it.
 I wanted to push myself even within a familiar environment so after developing the initial version, refactored the code using hooks.
 This was the first time I used hooks with **Redux** and also the first time I would be using a **store persistor.**

 I used a **firebase realtime database** to store the scraped data and to eventually provide a public facing API.